 It is the supervising social worker's responsibility to manage and support foster carers in the fostering task.
 Our supervising social workers understand they have a responsibility for ensuring that the child or young person's needs are paramount, even though they do not have case management responsibility for the child or young person.

-The supervising social worker will visit the carer regularly both whilst a child or young person is in placement, and when the foster carer has vacancies.
+The supervising social worker will visit the carer regularly through the use of social communication platforms or in person to the household both whilst a child or young person is in placement, and when the foster carer has vacancies.
 It is a further expectation that the supervising social worker will speak with the children and young people in placement at regular intervals to understand their wishes and feelings.